Governor Reynolds tours new sports facility under construction in Sioux City

 The 60,000 square foot complex will be home to numerous sports teams.

-Developers say the flexibility the space offers is a key component in the design.
+Developers say the flexibility of the space offers is a key component in the design.

 “In essence, we built 6 facilities in one.
 We could be hosting a hundred team basketball or volleyball tournament while the wrestling room is still going on and training in there, while dance studio, batting cages, performance training.
 They all have external entrances and all have their own locker rooms and those types of things.
 Really a 60,000 square foot facility but 6 different buildings in one,” said Jeff Carlson an Arena partner.